ShahedSabab/autocrop/README.md

 4. Open the crop.py and set the file_num variable with the intended file number, which you want to crop.
 (For IMG13: just set the value as 13)

-5. For other specifications, you can also change the intended height & width, pixel density.
+5. For other specifications, you can also change the intended height & width, and pixel density.

 6. Run the crop.py